import CalculusWithJulia

 will be removed in a future version of SymPy.

-We can graphically see the result for the specific values of xs and ys as follows:
+Figure 13.3 shows the \(x\) intercept of the inverse quadratic interpolating polynomial for the specific values of xs and ys as follows:

 13.5 Questions